andre-st/goodreads-toolbox/README.md

 Prints a books search result, ordered by average rating and number of ratings (most popular books), or date published, optionally with exact title matches.
+The Goodreads website doesn't offer it for some reason.
 It's a naive implementation of the "Sort search results by rating" feature requested in the Goodreads forums.
 [Learn more](search.md)